CiscoSecurity/tr-05-serverless-have-i-been-pwned/README.md

 [JWT](https://github.com/CiscoSecurity/tr-05-serverless-relay#jwt)
 encoding/decoding for more details.

+## Environment Variables

+Besides the common set of environment variables that have the same meaning for any Relay API (e.g. `SECRET_KEY`), the HIBP Relay API also supports the following ones:

+- `CTR_ENTITIES_LIMIT`
+  - Restricts the maximum number of CTIM entities of each type returned in a single response per each requested observable.
+  - Applies to: `Indicator`, `Sighting`.
+  - Must be a positive integer.
+Defaults to `100` (if unset or incorrect).

 ## Mapping Details

 Each HIBP breach for an email generates 3 CTIM entities: an indicator,